George Clooney meets with Julia Roberts for new film “We are having fun like never before”

 In a recent interview for Deadline, George Clooney opened up about acting alongside Julia Roberts again.
 And he said he was delighted to work with her again: “We are having fun like never before.”

 He assured that the film is extremely funny and that the entire cast is great, that they had a great time filming it.
-Regarding their characters, George Clooney shared that both his character and that of Julia Roberts will do evil things that are very funny to watch.
+Regarding her characters, George Clooney shared that both her character and Julia Roberts’ character will do evil things that are very funny to watch.

 “Ol Parker is a really wonderful writer and director, and he wrote us a script,” the actor recounted.
 “And in this one, Julia and I do bad things to each other but in the funniest way.”

 He also assured that the film has something special, because it is an old-fashioned film, one of those that are no longer made.
-And this will be his first romantic comedy since 1996, when he starred in “A Very Special Day” opposite Michelle Pfeiffer.
+And this will be her first romantic comedy since 1996, when she starred in “A Very Special Day” opposite Michelle Pfeiffer.

 George Clooney agreed to star in ‘Tickets to Paradise’ by Julia Roberts